 Spend time in Nature:

 Take a walk in nature to connect to the changes going on in nature and to tune in to your own new beginnings and projects that you want to put in to action for the rest of the year ahead.
 Spending time outside is also important for topping up your vitamin D levels.
 As the days become longer and we spend more time outside in natural light, we begin to build immunity and energy in the body, which will enable us to put our plans in to action.

 Nature provides an array of cleansing plants at this time of year so why not sign up to a foraging course with a herbalist who can safely help you to identify beneficial plants for spring cleansing.
 More common plants such as dandelion greens can easily be identified and are packed full of vitamins and minerals that support the bodies natural cleansing process.

 Incorporate asanas with twists in to your yoga practice which will help to detoxify your internal organs.
 The reclining twist pose stimulates digestion and relieves gas and constipation.
 Lunging prayer, abdominal twists, and twisting half moon are all great poses for supporting detoxification.
 For a full detoxifying holistic yoga flow for spring head over to Yoga Journal for a full practice.

-Promote a healthy oral microbiome and support digestive health by scraping your tongue 2 times every day.
+Promote a healthy oral microbiome and support digestive health by scraping your tongue twice a day.
 Clear toxins, bacteria, and undigested food particles which can accumulate during your sleep and be reabsorbed if not removed.
-Tongue scraping is also beneficial for supporting digestive fire ‘agni’, and preventing bad breath.
+Tongue scraping is also beneficial for supporting digestive fire ‘agni’ and preventing bad breath.